arximboldi/lager/doc/modularity.rst

        immer::array<DocumentModel> history;
        std::size_t position = 0;

-       history_model(DocumentModel init = {})
+       // construct a history from a document history_model(DocumentModel init = {})
            : history{immer::array<DocumentModel>{{std::move(init)}}}
        {}

+       // get the current document
        operator const DocumentModel&() const { return history[position]; }
    };

-Here, we templatized the model over the underlying type.
-We also implemented conversion from the underlying model, constructing a history with the initial state.
-The history can also be converted to the underlying document model, obtaining the current state.
+Again, we templatized the model over the underlying type.
+We also implemented conversion from the underlying model that constructs a history with an initial state.
+The history can also be converted to the underlying document model to obtaining the current state.
 This allows us to pass the history model directly to views that want to present the current document.